 When to visit

 The best time to visit Budapest is in the period between March and May and also September through November.
 In these periods the weather is in a nice condition which not so cold or so hot.
 On the other hand, the city is not crowded during these months.
 So you can easily enjoy the city within a season in which the weather is awesome and there is a fair number of people on the streets and around the attractions.

 If you are fond of snow and winter, then January is a brilliant choice.
 The cold weather and streets which are always snowy will give you a different, fabulous picture of the city.
 You can also enjoy the Christmas and its traditions in the city that can be counted for you as a bonus of the January visit.

 Where to visit

-This impressive architectural masterpiece is built as a replacement for a 13th century castle which was protecting the stronghold from Mongol raids.
-The Buda Castle was terribly damaged during the World War II, but a brilliant restoration took place and it is now as impressive as it was supposed to be.
+This impressive architectural masterpiece is built as a replacement for a 13th-century castle which was protecting the stronghold from Mongol raids.
+The Buda Castle was terribly damaged during World War II, but a brilliant restoration took place and it is now as impressive as it was supposed to be.

 Buda Castle itself homes to some museums such as Hungarian National Gallery and the Budapest History Museum.

 There is also a fabulous bronze statue of Prince Eugene of Savoy, who stands tall in front of the castle, overlooking the beauty of Danube.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_single_image image=”2594″ img_size=”800*500″][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]

 You surely have seen some pictures of this amazing building before coming across any Budapest travel guide.
 The third-largest parliament building of the world is a truly picturesque wonder beside the beautiful Danube.